erichie/laravel-ruby-command-line-gem/README.md

 (Make sure you have both Ruby and Rake installed on your system.)

-Edit config.yml and put in the paths that correspond to where your Laravel code, ngrok, and Vagrant machine resides.
+Edit config.yml and put in the paths that correspond to where your Laravel code, ngrok, and docker-compose.yml file resides.

 (ngrok is used to make your Laravel server publicly accessible.)